Migration

 - Elapsed time — ticks live, second by second.

-- Progress bar and percentage — based on bytes copied vs. the source bucket’s total size.
-The first sizing pass can take a minute or two on a large bucket; until it finishes, the bar is indeterminate and the label reads Calculating total size…
+- Progress bar and percentage — based on bytes copied vs. source total size.
+The first sizing pass takes a beat for S3 and can take a few minutes for large SFTP trees (it walks every file).
+Until it finishes, the bar is indeterminate and the label reads Calculating total size…

 - Data copied — bytes moved out of total bytes.